-Members hired prior to July 12, 1998 were given a onetime irrevocable option to choose either the benefit formula using a 2.22% multiplier or the benefit formula using a 2.50% multiplier.
-For members hired on or after July 12, 1998, benefits are calculated using a 2.50% multiplier

-Members hired prior to July 12, 1998 were given a onetime irrevocable option to choose either the benefit formula using a 2.22% multiplier or the benefit formula using a 2.50% multiplier.
+Members hired prior to July 12, 1998 were given a one-time irrevocable option to choose either the benefit formula using a 2.22% multiplier or the benefit formula using a 2.50% multiplier.
+For members hired on or after July 12, 1998, benefits are calculated using a 2.50% multiplier time irrevocable option to choose either the benefit formula using a 2.22% multiplier or the benefit formula using a 2.50% multiplier.
 For members hired on or after July 12, 1998, benefits are calculated using a 2.50% multiplier